 - how the Board is to receive information and documentation as a basis for its work so as to be able to make well-grounded decisions.

 Axfood's board holds a statutory meeting immediately after the Annual General Meeting.
 Thereafter the Board is to have at least four meetings per calendar year.
-Each of the regular board meetings follows a set agenda that is stipulated in the Board's work plan and includes such points as:

 Prior to the board meetings, the directors received written material covering the items of business to be dealt with at each meeting.